5 ways to drive revenue for your student-let landlords

-All landlords want to see a return on their investment.
-This doesn't change with student lets.
-Paragon bank's research shows that mean gross yields are between 13.2% and 17.86% higher for student lets than for the private rented sector, so the potential's there.
-Barring the pandemic, which forced students to study from home, the demand is steady, and students can tend to pay in line with their loans in bulk to help with your landlord's cash flow.
+As students tend to pay in line with their loans in bulk, it can help with a landlord's cash flow.
 On top of this, agents can guide their landlords on extra steps to take, to make sure their student lets are extra profitable.

 Choose the right property

-The first step towards making a profit on a student let is making sure that you're advising your landlords on purchasing the right property in the first place.
 Location, as always, is key, and properties close to the university are always in demand.
-Outside of the well-known student villages, it could also be worth looking at if there are any unofficial student areas in the city too, especially near secondary campuses.
+Outside of the well-known student villages, it could also be worth looking at if there are any unofficial student areas in the city, especially near secondary campuses.

-Traditionally, students are also unlikely to want the hassle of a garden to maintain, so properties with a no-fuss yard could be top of their list.
+Traditionally, students are unlikely to want the hassle of a garden to maintain, so properties with a no-fuss yard could be top of their list.
 Look into the latest student trends in your area and help your landlord find a property that ticks all those boxes.

 Market it well ahead of time

-If you can get universities to help promote your agency and your landlords' properties to their students, you'll also be a top choice for new tenants too when the previous batch move out.
-All of this will limit void periods for your landlords - or at least allow time to prepare and plan ahead if there is a gap between tenants.
+If you can get universities to help promote your agency and your landlords' properties to their students, you'll also be a top choice for new tenants when the previous batch moves out.
+Promotion from the university will help create trust between student tenants and landlords.

 Make the most of summer holidays

-Summer holidays are the one time of year where a void period is most likely, while students don't occupy the property - even if they plan to return for the next semester.
-There are ways around this.
-Some students may be looking for a property they can stay in for a couple of years, and moving out in the summer would be a lot of hassle, so you can try offering a 52-week contract.
+Some students may be looking for a property they can stay in for a couple of years, and moving out in the summer would be a lot of hassle, so letting agents can try offering a 52-week contract.

 If the tenant wants to move out over the summer completely, consider marketing the property to students on summer courses - or, if you're in a tourist spot, try a short holiday let.